Pope Adeodatus II: Pontificate

 synodical letters sent to him by Patriarch Constantine I of Constantinople.
 Because of this, his name was excluded from the diptychs in Constantinople.
 Adeodatus was active in improving monastic discipline and in the repression of Monothelitism and gave Venice the right to choose its doge.
 During his pontificate, the Basilica of St. Peter was built at the eighth milestone of the Via Portuensis.
 St. Erasmus was also reconstructed.
 Elected as Pope on 11 April 672, Adeodatus II did not get involved in political events and disengaged himself from the events at the time surrounding Monothelitism.

 Pope Adeodatus II devoted his reign to the restoration of churches in disrepair.
 He protected the Abbey of St. Peter and St. Paul (known as St. Augustine's Abbey), exempted Marmoutier Abbey, Tours (Abbey of St. Martin of Tours) from the authority of the Holy See, and led improvements to St. Erasmus' monastery.
-He is sometimes called saint and 26 June is given as his feast day, but this is disputed.
-Adeodatus II's papacy did not contribute by a large amount to society.
+He is sometimes called a saint and 26 June is given as his feast day, but this is disputed and he appears not to have been included in the latest official edition of the Roman Martyrology.
+Adeodatus II's papacy does not seem to have made any outstanding contribution to civil society.
 He died on 17 June 676 and was succeeded by Donus.